-wing terms and acronyms are used in this Annual Report: AR Annual Report: "AR 17" refers to Stanford's 17th annual report on development and compliance with GUP conditions.
-ASA Architectural and Site Approval: A procedure established by the County of Santa Clara Zoning Ordinance to review the quality of site and architectural design associated with a proposed project.
+The follo wing terms and acronyms are used in this Annual Report AR Annual Report: "AR 18" refers to Stanford's 18th annual report on development and compliance with GUP conditions.
+ASA Architecture and Site Approval: A procedure established by the County of Santa Clara Zoning Ordinance to review the quality of site and architectural design associated with a proposed project.
 ASA may establish conditions of approval that change and improve development design.
 ASX Small Project Exemption from ASA: Projects that are below a certain threshold due to their minimal impact are exempt from the full ASA process and public hearing.
-ASX is a discretionary staff approval process.
-ASX may establish conditions of approval that change and improve development design.
+Administrative Review for Minor Projectsis (ASX) a discretionary staff approval process, and may establish conditions of approval.
 CEQA California Environmental Quality Act: The overarching California law under which environmental reviews are conducted. СР Stanford Community Plan: Plan that refines the policies of the Santa Clara County's 1995 General Plan as they apply to Stanford lands under County jurisdiction.
 EIR Environmental Impact Report: Documents the result of environmental analyses conducted under CEQA.
 GUP 2000 General Use Permit: Permit issued to Stanford by the County of Santa Clara, which describes the allowable distribution of additional building area, and establishes procedures under which construction may occur and associated measures that must be accomplished before, during and after construction as conditions of approval for development.
-NPS NPS NSF development.
-Non-point source: Refers to pollution of runoff by diffuse
+NPS Non-point source: Refers to pollution of runoff by diffuse sources, such as vehicle traffic on parking lots or streets.
+NSF Net square feet: Total "net" or overall change in square footage.
+This category designates a total amount of positive or negative square footage for a project, based on square footage of total construction ("gross square footage") less any credits for demolition.
+SDS Sustainable Development Study: A Study required under GUP Condition E.5. that was submitted by Stanford and approved by the Board of Supervisors in 2009.
+In 2018, a SDS Supplement, was completed by County staff.